wissem01chiha/MATLAB/README.md

 Results
 The main.m script generates a plot that shows the original data along with the estimated time constant and gain using both the LRS method and Kalman filter.
 The plot also shows the error between the estimated parameters and the true parameters of the system.

-References
-This code is based on the following references:

-Least Squares Method for System Identification
-Kalman Filter
 License
 This code is released under the MIT license.
 See the LICENSE file for more information.